NeverBackPing/Drone/README.md

 # Drone
-Building a drone with two Raspberry Pico 2 with Zephyr RTOS.
+Building a drone with two Raspberry Pico 2 Zephyr RTOS.

 ## Work environment
 We need to install and create a Python environment